-On a regular basis Credit Risk Control produces a summary of all credit approved and exposures, together with any existing exceptions and report to the Executive Risk Committee and Board of Directors through the Board Risk Management Committee.
+On a regular basis Corporate Credit Control in liaison with CRO produces a summary of all the main credit exposures, together with any existing exceptions and report to the Executive Risk Committee and Board of Directors through the Board Risk Management Committee.
 In addition, there would be regular review of the local entity's credit or RWA concentration by ALCO, ERC and Board Risk Management Committee at the respective sittings.